Climate Change Science and Policy

 Times Higher Education Ranking 2022

-- critically assess the causes and scientific principles involved in the phenomenon of global warming
+- Critically assess the causes and scientific principles involved in the phenomenon of climate change.

-- describe the policy framework for addressing the causes and impacts of global warming.
+- Describe the policy framework for addressing the causes and impacts of climate change and able to critically assess climate policy proposal.

 - The climate system and climate variability